leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/editing.rst

 Reload Strips :kbd:`Alt-R`
    Reloads the strips from their external saved location.
-Reload Strips and Adjust Length :kbd:`Shift-Alt-R` Reloads the strips from their external saved location and readjusts the strip duration.
+Reload Strips and Adjust Length :kbd:`Shift-Alt-R` Reloads the strips from their external saved location and re-adjusts the strip duration.

 .. _bpy.ops.sequencer.change_path: